DaveeHorvath/survivor/README.md

 - Marked in the code + some somewhat optimisations and rationals

-# Supercell Coding Test
+# Coding Test
 Hi!
-This is the base code structure for the Supercell coding test.
+This is the base code structure for the coding test.
 The code below is a very basic and intensionally broken version of a generic survivor game.

 ## Disclaimer